NASA-AMMOS/AIT-Core/doc/source/bsc_intro.rst

     Set this to ``True`` if you want the log to be rotated.

 rotate_log_index (optional):
     If *rotate_log* is set to ``True`` this controls the time frame of log rotations.
 By default this is set to ``day``.
-You can look at the :class:`bliss.core.bsc.SocketStreamCapturer` documentation for a list of valid options.
+You can look at the :class:`ait.core.bsc.SocketStreamCapturer` documentation for a list of valid options.

 rotate_log_delta (optional):
     If *rotate_log* is ``True``, this controls the *rotate_log_index* delta between the current time at log rotation check versus the time the log file was open necessary to trigger a rotation.
 This defaults to ``1``.